Refresher: GLMs and What They Actually Estimate

 • The plogis() function converts logit-scale estimates back to probabilities

-If any of that felt shaky, now is a good time to re-read it or ask me.
+If any of that felt shaky, now is a good time to ask me (I’m genuinely happy to answer questions, even if you feel you should know the answer already).
 The rest of the tutorial series assumes this is solid.